amsen20/masters-thesis/docs/scinear/using-linear-types.md

 ### Loops

 The loop body and condition are evaluated multiple times during execution.
-Consequently, if a loop body or condition uses a linear reference, the program reads that reference multiple times during execution.
+Consequently, if a loop body or condition uses a linear variable, the program reads that variable multiple times during execution.

 For example, the following demonstrates an incorrect implementation of a length function for a linear linked list.
 ```Scala